-MAIN 1304 Basic Programmable Logic Controls
+MAIN 1304 - Basic Programmable Controls

 This course is designed to give the student the basic knowledge of Programmable Logic Controllers (PLC's) and how they are used to control industrial equipment and systems.
 Allen Bradley PLC's and software are utilized in this course.

-Co/Pre-req MAIN 1504, MAIN 1404(4 SCH: 3 Lec/3 Lab)
+Co/Pre-req MAIN 1504, MAIN 1404 variety of operations utilizing Allen Bradley PLC's and software.
+Co/Pre-req MAIN 1304

-MAIN 2604 Advanced Programmable Logic Controls
+MAIN 2604 - Advanced Programmable Controls

 This course is an advanced version of MAIN 1304.
 The student will learn to troubleshoot problems associated industrial equipment utilizing PLC's.
-The student will be able to write and install programs on lab equipment to perform a variety of operations utilizing Allen Bradley PLC's and software.
+The student will be able to write and install programs on lab equipment to perform a